 The collaborative group are developing a plan change to manage the quality and quantity of water in the region's main river systems.

 Organiser Desiree Cull said this was the first field trip of its kind for members.

 Through their boat tour, they would be able to see the things they had been discussing in stakeholder meetings over the past couple of years.

 "We're learning about water quality and sediment, so we'll get to see it in practice", she said.
 "We'll also be looking at the whakapapa of the river . . . and historical sites of importance to iwi".

 The trip had been suggested as an effective - and much quicker - way for them to experience and understand how the river is valued for a wide range of things like its natural ecosystem, a habitat for fish and birds, recreational uses such as boating, fishing and swimming.

 Before setting off, the group heard from council coastal scientist Oli Wade on what to pay attention to - from birdlife, sediment, to thinking about the differences in water colour and quality.

 On their trip - which took about five hours - the group also considered low and high flows, stormwater runoff, sediment issues, stock grazing, irrigation, different land uses, and HBRC's environmental monitoring programmes.

-One such, Dr Stephen Swabey, said it would be good for members to see in practice, the things they had been discussing.
+One expert, Dr Stephen Swabey, said it would be good for members to see in practice the things they had been discussing.

 "There's a wide range of scientists involved in the TANK wet programme and this is an area where all those strands of science come together," he said.
 "So it's the point just before all the nutrients leave the catchment, and what we're doing is looking at several aspects of that."